 Submit electronic comments on the draft guidance to http://www.regulations.gov.
 Submit written comments on the draft guidance to the Division of Dockets Management (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, Rockville, MD 20852.
 Submit written requests for single copies of the draft guidance to the Office of Food Defense, Communication and Emergency Response (HFS-005), Center for Food Safety and Applied Nutrition, Food and Drug Administration, 5100 Paint Branch Pkwy., College Park, MD 20740.
 Send two self-addressed adhesive labels to assist that office in processing your request.
 See the SUPPLEMENTARY INFORMATION section for electronic access to the draft guidance.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Faye Feldstein, Center for Food Safety and Applied Nutrition (HFS-005), Food and Drug Administration, 5100 Paint Branch Pkwy., College Park, MD 20740, 301-436-2428.End Further Info End Preamble Start Supplemental Information

-FDA is issuing this draft guidance as a level 1 draft guidance consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The draft guidance, when finalized, will represent the agency's current thinking on this topic.
+This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The draft guidance, when finalized, will represent the agency's current thinking on the topics discussed.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 An alternate approach may be used if such approach satisfies the requirements of the applicable statutes and regulations.

 BILLING CODE 4160-01-S